RNtaate/norpgram/README.md

 1. Run `npm start` or `yarn start` to start the application on a local server

+#### Note:
+> Create `environment variables` corresponding with the variable names in src/firebase/firebase.config.js before building and running the application.

 ## 🤝 Contributions
   There are two ways of contributing to this project: